 Mr. Goldsmith.
-To your knowledge, did the CIA ever conduct an investigation into
+To your knowledge, did the CIA ever conduct an investigation into your allegation that Oswald was an agent?

 Mr. Wilcott.
 Not that I know of.

 Mr. Goldsmith.
 Did you ever bring your allegation to the attention of anyone in the CIA?